ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/percona/percona.md

 percona-release setup ps80
 ```

-* Replace the new mysql config with the old one:
+* Install the new version:

 ```bash
 yum install percona-server-server percona-toolkit
 ```

-* Replace the new mysql config with the old one:
+* If you would like your old Mysql optimisations applied, please replace the new configuration with the old one:

 ```ini
 mv /etc/my.cnf.rpmsave /etc/my.cnf